 In recipes that call for pumpkin spice, allspice can be used as a pumpkin pie spice substitute.

-Try adding a pinch in savory stews, breads or muffins or even with meat, for a warm, global flavor.
+Try adding a pinch in savory stews, breads or muffins or even with meat, to add a warm, rich flavor.

 If using whole herbs, place all of the ingredients in a spice grinder and grind until they are a fine powder.

 TIP: If you don’t have powdered ginger, don’t add fresh ginger to the mix.
 In most recipes, fresh ginger can be used separately.
-Crushing the ginger into a paste or finely chopping with provide the same flavor.
-You can also try adding a small amount of ginger juice to recipes – just make sure you cut back on other liquids used.
+You can also try adding a small amount of ginger juice to your recipe – just make sure you cut back on other liquids used.

-If you have a recipe that calls for multiple ingredients including cinnamon, ginger, clove and similar spices, you can replace the total of those spices with the same amount of this blend.
+If you have a recipe that calls for multiple ingredients including cinnamon, ginger, clove and similar spices, you can replace the total of those spices with the same amount of this pie spice.

-Here are a handful of delicious ways to use these spices:
+Here are a handful of delicious ways to use your homemade seasoning blend:

-- Baking!
-Use in fall pies, breads, muffins, pancakes, waffles, cookies and cakes
+- Baking – use in fall pies, Homemade Pumpkin Bread, muffins, pancakes, waffles, cookies and cakes

-- Add some to candied pecans for a healthy snack
+- Spiced nuts – add some to candied pecans for a healthy snack

-- Give it as a holiday gift in a lovely spice jar
+- DIY holiday gifting – give it as a holiday gift in a lovely spice jar

 How to store